dingbang777/dingbang777/README.md

 # About me
-    I’m an undergraduate at Shanghai Jiao Tong University with profound interest and self-motivation in the research of deep learning.
+    I’m an undergraduate at Shanghai Jiao Tong University.
     My research interests mainly lie in computer vision and deep generative models.
     I am now focusing on image synthesis and 3D HOI.
-    My goal is to pursue a PhD position in AI in 2026 Fall, where I can further my research and drive advancements in this dynamic area.
+    My goal is to pursue a PhD position in AI in 2026 Fall.